swan-cern/jupyter-images/README.md

 6. The `--accpy`flag allows the user to specify the version of Acc-Py to be used.
 If not specified, the latest version will be used.

 7. The `--no-accpy` flag can also be used to create a virtual environment using standard Python, instead of Acc-Py.

+---

+## TODO

+- [ ] Install ipykernel on the 3 versions of accpy during build time

+- [ ] No need to isolate the environment from the host system when using cvmfs python

+  - [ ] In this case, reuse ipykernel provided by the cvmfs release

+- [ ] When using custom python, make sure ipykernel is installed (and pip, before that)